 Avalanches involve the rapid downslope movement of snow or ice, with or without sediment and rock.
 Avalanches require a combination of steep slopes and a heavy snowfall.
 A common trigger is the deposition of wet snow over ice or a hard crust, with failure occurring at the base of the snow.
 Alternatively, high winds can produce a cornice, which may break off, causing an avalanche on the slope below.

 Incidences of avalanches in Newfoundland and Labrador are shown in the following map.
-The larger version provides pop-up information on locations, dates, deaths, and injuries, along with other comments and an accompanying table.

 Tilt Cove, Baie Verte Peninsula

 In the late part of the 19th century and the first few years of the 20th century, several serious avalanches affected mining operations and communities on the Baie Verte Peninsula, and in the Bay of Islands.
 Sixteen people were killed in these disasters; the most complete documentation is for the March 11, 1912 avalanche that occurred at Tilt Cove.
 An avalanche struck two houses built at the head of the cove at the foot of a steep slope, one belonging to Mr. Francis Williams, manager of the Cape Copper Company, and the other belonging to a Mr. Cunningham, JP, the telegrapher and customs officer.